smcnab1/SimuGen/README.md

 ### Roadmap

 - [ ] Finalise Documentation.
-- [ ] Remove need for config file, all set within Actions.
-- [ ] Combination Selection instead of individual options.

 See the [open issues](https://github.com/smcnab1/SimuGenGPT/issues) for a full list of proposed features (and known issues).